 Walk the nature trails

-In spring and summer everywhere is vibrant green, in autumn you can enjoy the jewel colored leaves in late October and early November.
+In spring and summer everywhere is vibrant green, in autumn you can enjoy the jewel-coloured leaves in late October and early November.

 The historic shrines and temples of Nikko